illusion12321/orchestrate-php/README.md

 Application::setCurrent($application);
 ```

 This behaviour only affects when creating new `Objects` instances directly.
-When using the client API (via application or collection instances), they will always refer to the parent Application.
+When using the client API (via application or collection instances), they **will always refer to the parent Application**.

 Let's go: